top of page

 Where to buy:

-1. Gene Simmons of KISS - Multiseries Comics
+4. Gene Simmons - KISS Comics

 Gene Simmons, the legendary bassist and co-founder of the rock band KISS, has taken his talents beyond music into the comic book world.
 He's published several series inspired by the band's larger-than-life personas, starting with Marvel back in 1977.